 Post by: Arie Jones

-Working on this project with my teammates has been such a joy.
-It has been so motivating refining research skills that may one day contribute to the preservation of life.
+Having the opportunity to engage in this work with other fellow students has been an incredible honor.
 I am reminded of the constant need to be vigilant in the protection of the vulnerable.
 It has been humbling to contribute to that end.

 This post was written by a Center for Global Justice Student Staff member.
 The views expressed in this post do not necessarily reflect those of Regent University, Regent Law School, or the Center for Global Justice.